-An order of crustaceans (Order Malacostraca) including marine and freshwater species, characteristics
+An amphipod is a member of the order Malacostraca of crustaceans including marine and freshwater species, characteristics

 of which are a body flattened from side to side and the absence of a carapace.